Is your computer slow?

 Hard drives are far and away the most common thing we see fail in computers that come into our shop, and they can produce some very strange symptoms, primarily relating to slow operation or failing to start windows/osx or certain applications.
 Fortunately it’s very easy for us to detect this problem, and it can be rectified within 2-3 days depending on the size of your drive.
 Labour is a flat £59, with hardware prices as follows:

 Most modern laptops come with at least 4GB of RAM, which should be enough for most tasks for the majority of people.
 Laptops over 5-6 years old may have 2GB or less RAM.
-Either way, RAM is usually a simple matter to replace; if you’d like more RAM, or we suggest that it might be needed in your situation, we charge a flat fee of £25 on top of hardware costs, which you can expect to be around £10/GB for laptops older than 2010 or so, which run on DDR2, or £7/GB or so for newer laptops, which use DDR3.
-DDR4 is starting to come in, but currently only for very high end devices.
+Either way, RAM is usually a simple matter to replace; if you’d like more RAM, or we suggest that it might be needed in your situation, we charge a flat fee of £25 on top of hardware costs, which you can expect to be around £10/GB for laptops older than 2017 or so, which run on DDR3, or £7/GB or so for newer laptops, which use DDR4.

 Other Weak Components

 Sometimes computers just don’t have very good hardware – cheap laptops almost always come with poor processors such as Intel’s Celeron or AMD’s E1 series.
 These can manage basic tasks, but will never handle anything particularly demanding, and are usually soldered to the board, or have very tight power thresholds, so they can’t be upgraded.
 A hard-drive however can be upgraded to an SSD for a fairly massive speed improvement – for any computers less than five years old which don’t yet have an SSD the boot-up times for instance may go from a couple minutes down to 10 or 20 seconds.
-We offer a 120GB SSD upgrade for £109 including installation, 250GB SSD for £139, or £199 for a 500GB.
+We offer a 250GB SSD upgrade for £109 including installation, 500GB SSD for £139, or £179 for a 1TB (1000GB).